Required & Ongoing Training

-Emory and Henry utilizes the Collaborative Institutional Training Initiative (CITI) courses, a web-based program designed to provide research ethics education for required training.
+Emory & Henry utilizes the Collaborative Institutional Training Initiative (CITI) courses, a web-based program designed to provide research ethics education for required training.
 The Office of Research Compliance offers ongoing training throughout the academic year.

 All study personnel engaged in the conduct of human subject research are required to complete an Emory & Henry approved course in the ethical conduct of research involving human subjects prior to conducting human subject research.
 Training is valid for a 3-year period.

 We now have set Human Research Protection Course Groupings to both simplify the process for our research community and eliminate repetitiveness.